luizamarnet/SOM/README.md

 <img src="https://user-images.githubusercontent.com/58445878/104132141-3669d680-535a-11eb-98bd-8ab7dd50f793.jpg" width="500">

-Considering the resultds of the 5 self organizing maps trained, the mean purity was equal to 0.42812 with standar deviation equal to 0.00246.
+Considering the results of the 5 self-organizing maps trained, the mean purity was equal to 0.42812 with standar deviation equal to 0.00246.
 And the Shannon's entropy is equal to 2.10176, with standard deviation equal to 0.01177<br/>

 ## Comments